Pipeline for processing claims

 Check the results

-• After the pipeline has finished running, you can go to the app and take a look at the claims
+• After the pipeline has finished running, you can go to the app and take a look at the claims.

-• You will now see that all the claims are processed
+• You will now see that all the claims are processed (you may need to refresh the page).

 claim3processed

-• Instead of just a long body, you will now see a summary, a location field, an accident time field, and a sentiment field
+• Instead of just a long body, you will now see a summary, a location field, an accident time field, and a sentiment field.

-• You can also see that we have new image(s) which have bounding boxes where the damage is
+• You can also see that we have new image(s) which have bounding boxes where the damage is:

 claim3processed